 Section 2001 of the B&P Code states that the Board is comprised of 15 Members, eight physicians and seven public members.
 In addition, section 2004(c) states that the Board's responsibilities shall include carrying out the disciplinary actions appropriate to the findings made by a panel or an administrative law judge.
 Further, section 2008 authorizes the establishment of panels by the Board to fulfill section 2004(c).
 Section 2008 also includes a requirement that the panel cannot be comprised of less than four members and that the number of public members cannot exceed the number of licensed physician and surgeon members.
 It also adds that the Board president cannot be a member of a panel unless there is a vacancy on the Board.
-Unfortunately, the specific requirements in section 2008 have caused a conflict due to the requirement that the Board President cannot be a member if there is full membership, but that there also cannot be more public members than physician members on a panel.
+Unfortunately, the specific requirements in section 2008 have caused a conflict due to the requirement that the Board president cannot be a member if there is full membership, but that there also cannot be more public members than physician members on a panel.

 The Board has implemented sections 2004 and 2008 over the past several years by having two panels of the Board, with the number of members on each panel dependent upon the number of members currently appointed to the Board.
 Depending upon the Board's membership, the number of individuals on a panel could vary from four to seven.
 When there is a full complement of members, the Board should have two panels each made up of seven members.
 The problem arises when the Board has a full complement of members, eight physicians and seven public members, and the Board president is a physician member.
-In this instance, the Board president cannot sit on a panel pursuant to section 2008, however, this results in there being more public members than physician members on a panel or requiring that a public member also not be on a panel during the tenure of the Board President.
-For example, if the Board president is a physician, that leaves a remainder of seven physicians and seven public members to be divided between two panels.
-One panel could be made up of four physicians and four public members, but the other panel would be made up of four public members and three physicians, thus violating of the requirement in section 2008 that the number of public members not exceed the number of physician members on a panel.
+In this instance, the Board president cannot sit on a panel pursuant to section 2008, however, this results in there being more public members than physician members on a panel or requiring that a public member also not be on a panel during the tenure of the Board president.
+For example, if the Board president is a physician, that leaves a remainder of seven physicians and seven public members, but the other panel would be made up of four public members and three physicians, thus violating of the requirement in section 2008 that the number of public members not exceed the number of physician members on a panel.